DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/10 Formats/10 Formats.md

 **Table formats**

-The following formats apply only to the `<table>` element and are extendable:
+The following formats apply only to the `<table>` element and can be modified:

 <table class="dx-table full-width">
  <tr>